copyrip/w0rk/README.md

 # W0RK, and a lot of fun 🥳
 ## summary
+0. Me
-0. CPAS Kiosks !
+1. CPAS Kiosks !
-1. Astroturf, web consulting
+2. Astroturf, web consulting
-2. Déclarations
+3. Déclarations

 ## master to do list 😤
 * [ ] ME